 In his book “When Hell Was In Session,” Adm.
-Jeremiah Denton – who passed away Friday at age 89 – described a life-changing personal encounter he had with God while being tortured in a rodent-infested North Vietnamese prison cell:
+Jeremiah Denton, who passed away in 2014, described a life-changing personal encounter he had with God while being tortured in a rodent-infested North Vietnamese prison cell:

-Our resistance remained resolute, and in the middle of October, Lump [a senior prison official] demanded information from me on camp communications.
+Our resistance remained resolute, and in the middle of October, Lump [the POWs’ nickname for one senior prison official] demanded information from me on camp communications.
 He told me they knew I was inciting others to resist, and he lost his composure for the first time, threatening me with torture if I didn’t cooperate.

 I refused, and a special rig was devised for me in my cell.
 I was placed in a sitting position on a pallet, with my hands tightly cuffed behind my back and my feet flat against the wall.
 Shackles were put on my ankles, with the open ends down, and an iron bar was pushed through the eyelets of the shackles.
 The iron bar was tied to the pallet and the shackles in such a way that when the rope was drawn over a pulley arrangement, the bar would cut into the backs of my legs, gradually turning them into a swollen, bloody mess.